cmpattanayak/Hangfire/README.md

 ```
 IsReadOnlyFunc = (DashboardContext context) => false,
 ```
+## Deployment
+Run server and dashboard projects independently.
+Once server starts, dashboard will refresh automatically.
+In reality, dashboard keeps refreshing automatically when any event happens.
+If you have a client app, you can run it separately as well.
+In this example I do not have a client, actual job is present within server.
+However it is always better to create separate layers for separate operations.

 If you navigate to Dashboard Jobs Screen - the page will look like following.

 ![dashboard](https://github.com/cmpattanayak/Hangfire/blob/master/hangfire_dashboard_01.JPG)